 Lisa McCormick is asking Democrats in Congress to sign on to eight bills that define a better future for America and show the nation what life could be like with a progressive majority running things instead of the greedy and corrupt cartel of billionaires who are driving the Republican agenda.

-McCormick said every Democrat in Congress should support of Medicare for All, college tuition for all, a $15 per hour minimum wage, equal access to abortion, expanded voting rights, ending private prisons, taxing Wall Street and protecting our environment.
+McCormick said every Democrat in Congress should support public campaign financing, Medicare for All, college tuition for all, a $15 per hour minimum wage, equal access to abortion, expanded voting rights, ending private prisons, taxing Wall Street and protecting our environment.

 “Resisting the Trump Republicans will not move our country forward, so Democrats should campaign on a bold agenda that creates an America that works for everyone,” said McCormick.
 “If Democrats want to take our country back from the billionaire class and Republicans in 2018, we need to speak to the concerns of our people.”